 The links below lead to innovation projects at the University of Toronto.
 These cover the complete range of open initiatives, open pedagogy, open publishing and more.
 Projects differ from collections in that rather than providing materials, they more often provide access to tools and communities of practice, and share program resources and outputs for re-use and adaptation by others.

-Coming Soon: In 2021, the University of Toronto received approximately $1.8M through a new Ministry of Colleges and University’s Virtual Learning Strategy (VLS) funding program, targeting improved access and innovation to digital resources for Ontario students.
+In 2021, the University of Toronto received approximately $1.8M through a new Ministry of Colleges and University’s Virtual Learning Strategy (VLS) funding program, targeting improved access and innovation to digital resources for Ontario students.
 Read more about our Virtual Learning Strategy projects.
-Projects funded through this program will be linked from this page in Winter 2022.
+Projects can be found on the Open Resources page.